Skip to content

 • Pool misclassification is the most common structural error.
 G&A costs in the overhead pool inflate the rate proposal evaluators scrutinize most closely.
 Correct pool assignment often improves competitiveness without reducing a single dollar of actual cost.

 • Unallowable costs must be segregated within each pool.
-FAR 52.242-3 penalties apply to contracts over $650,000 when expressly unallowable costs remain in your rate calculations.
-Segregate at the point of entry, not at year-end.
+FAR 52.242-3 penalty provisions apply on contracts where the clause is included per FAR 42.709-7.
+Segregate unallowable costs at the point of entry, not at year-end.

 Structure Your Indirect Rates for Competitive Pricing and Clean Audits